 This guide will go through all the essential information you need to find the best Velocity-earning credit card for you.

 What is the best credit card for Velocity Frequent Flyer Points?

-Find below a roundup of some Velocity Point earning cards with noteworthy bonus offers to know about this month.
+Find below a roundup of some Velocity Point earning cards.

-4 Best Virgin Australia Velocity Frequent Flyer credit card sign-up bonus point offers
+Best Virgin Australia Velocity Frequent Flyer credit card sign-up bonus point offers as of March 2020

 |Card||Bonus Points||Annual Fee||Offer end date|

 |St.George Amplify Signature Visa||100,000 Velocity Points*||$179 first year, |

 |American Express Westpac Altitude Black Bundle||Up to 100,000 Velocity Points||$250 p.a. + $50 for Velocity opt-in fee for the Mastercard|

 $99 for the first year with the Amex Black card ($199 p.a. ongoing)

 |31 March 2020|